microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Graph/README.md

 5. Setup Unity scene.

-	Add **MsalGraphConnector.cs** to any game object of your scene.
-Alternatively, you can add the GraphConnector.prefab to the scene, as it already includes **MsalGraphConnector.cs**.
+	Create a GraphConnectorProfile for your project via Assets/Create/Mixed Reality Toolkit/Graph/Graph Connector Profile.

 6. Setup MS Graph permissions.

-	Select the game object that has MsalGraphConnector.cs and update settings accordingly in the inspector.
+	Select the new GraphConnectorProfile and update settings accordingly in the inspector.
 	* **Graph App Id** is the application ID registered in [Microsoft App Registration Portal](https://apps.dev.microsoft.com/).
 	* **Graph Access Scopes** is the array that lists all [access permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) required in your scenario.